How to Make Rhubarb Conserve (Bonus Canning Recipe)

 - 2 min read

 I have a particular fondness for Rhubarb Conserve.
-It is a recipe I can every year without fail.
 The sweet with savory combinations in this recipe are intriguing and offer bursts of flavors.
 In particular, I like the addition of walnuts.
 Eating Rhubarb Conserve on fresh bread is my favorite method of eating this lovely canned good.
 (Honestly, anything on fresh bread is divine!)
 Or add it to hot oatmeal in the morning.
 What a fun way to preserve your rhubarb.

 Rhubarb Conserve Recipe and Directions